 If you don’t call in sick now, your body may soon force you to.
 Remember, the brain is a person itself and would do whatever it takes to keep itself at peace or homeostasis (balanced).
 Epidemiologists say that more than 80% of all visits to primary care physicians are for stress-related illnesses.

 Keep a journal

 Use your time off to experiment with keeping a journal.
 The idea behind “journaling” is to create a stress diary, in which you detail the sources of your work stress and list what you like about your job.

-When it comes to psychological stress, the way you perceive your circumstances play a big part in determining your response to them.
+When it comes to psychological stress, how you perceive your circumstances plays a big part in determining your response to them.
 Often, we exaggerate work problems in our minds.
 Writing them down helps us recognize this distortion.

-Brainstorm possible solutions on your own, or with the help of a co-worker, close friend or distant family member.
-When your 30 minutes has ended, dismiss any worries by telling yourself, “No, those thoughts are for the next worry focus.”
+Brainstorm possible solutions on your own or with the help of a co-worker, close friend, or distant family member.
+When your 30 minutes have ended, dismiss any worries by telling yourself, “No, those thoughts are for the next worry focus.”

 More than two cups create anxiety.
-Some may try to outsmart their body by consuming one cup, unaware of the toxic chemicals inside of coffee that produces stress and addiction, due to the processes to make coffee.
+Some may try to outsmart their body by consuming one cup, unaware of the toxic chemicals inside coffee that produces stress and addiction due to the processes to make coffee.
 Find out how much caffeine is contained in the beverage you drink.

 To encourage yourself to have non-caffeinated alternatives, tape a note on your mug reminding you to have “herbal” tea instead.
 Better still, keep a half-gallon bottle of water on your desk.
 Attempt to finish it by the end of the workday.